BSM-EFT/MSSM-to-SMEFT/matching/README.md

 # MSSM-to-SMEFT matching
-This directory contains three files which allow the one-loop matching of the MSSM onto the Warsaw basis:
+This directory contains four files which allow the one-loop matching of the MSSM onto the Warsaw basis:

 - the Matchte model file containing all model defintions (`MSSM.m`);
+- the Warsaw basis model file (`SMEFT.m`);
 - two Mathematica notebooks for performing the matching and mapping onto the Warsaw basis: the notebook `MSSM-matching.nb` provides a compact code for the matching, whereas `MSSM-matching-detailed.nb` offers a more detailed step-by-step discussion of the indiviual matching parts.

 The matching results obtained with these files can be found in the directory [../matching-results/Mathematica](../matching-results/Mathematica).